bwann/homelab/FAQ.md

 filled it full of 8x Raspberry Pis (1st gen), and created `tinycluster`.
 (https://binaryfury.wann.net/tinycluster/)

+### How big is it?

+The HELMER cabinet is about 11" wide, 27" tall, and 17" deep.
+It fits perfectly under an IKEA desk if you have one.
+Other than the power and Ethernet cables coming out the back, it's pretty self contained and stays within this footprint.

 ### What did this cost?

 I'm not really sure.
 I wasn't keeping track of component cost when I